-Adams House \$6150

-Clackamas, Rainier and Willamette House \$6935

-Sandy and Tabor House \$7685
+Adams House \$6150 Clackamas, Rainier and Willamette House \$6935 Sandy and Tabor House \$7685 Limited housing for married students is also available.
+See the Office of Re sidence

 Limited housing for married students is also available.
 See the Office of Residence Life for details.